-Stokke Creek is a run-of-river hydroelectric facility with an installed capacity of 22 MW and an estimated yearly energy output of 87,99 GWh.
+Stokke Creek is a run-of-river hydroelectric facility with an installed capacity of 22 MW and an estimated yearly energy output of 87,990 MWh.

-The facility uses the hydraulic resources of the lower reaches of Stokke Creek, with the point of diversion 2 km upstream from upstream from the powerhouse, which in turn is 500 m upstream of the confluence of Stokke Creek with the Harrison Lake.
+The facility uses the hydraulic resources of the lower reaches of Stokke Creek, with the point of diversion 2 km upstream from the powerhouse, which in turn is 500 m upstream of the confluence of Stokke Creek with Harrison Lake.

-Construction of the Fire Creek Project facility commenced in May 2007 and the COD was achieved on October 19, 2009.
+Construction of the Stokke Creek Project facility commenced in May 2007 and the COD was achieved on October 19, 2009.

 The Stokke Creek plant has been granted with ECOLOGO® certification, the only independent recognized environmental standard, for its reduced impact on environment.

 PRODUCT CERTIFIED FOR REDUCED ENVIRONMENTAL IMPACT.
 VIEW SPECIFIC ATTRIBUTES EVALUATED: UL.COM/EL